huangli712/ACFlow/docs/src/library/model.md

 # Models

-*Define some type aliases and string constants for the ACFlow package.*
+*For default model functions.*

+The **ACFlow.jl** package supports Gaussian, Lorentzian, and a few unusual models.
+They are useful for the `MaxEnt` and `StochAC` solvers.

 ## Contents